List of tallest buildings in New Orleans

-This trend was broken with the construction of the World Trade Center in 1967.
+The 1960s saw the skyline reach greater heights, as the title of the city's tallest building was taken by 225 Baronne Street in 1965, then the World Trade Center in 1967.
 The Plaza Tower, completed in 1969, was the first building to exceed 500 ft.
-Shortly thereafter, Hancock Whitney Center took its place as the city's tallest building in 1972.
-The oil boom of the late 1970s and early 1980s led to more construction of high-rises in New Orleans, with the completion of 17 of the city's 40 tallest buildings.
-Today, the high-rises of New Orleans are clustered along Canal Street and Poydras Street in the Central Business District.
-Poydras Street in particular has emerged as the city's principal high-rise corridor.
+Shortly after, Hancock Whitney Center became the city's tallest building in 1972.
+The oil boom of the late 1970s and early 1980s led to a surge in high-rise construction in New Orleans, with the number of buildings taller than 300 ft (91 m) increasing from 9 to 22 between 1975 and 1985.
+Many of these high-rises were built along Poydras Street, which has emerged as the city's principal high-rise corridor in addition to Canal Street.
+Following the end of the oil boom, high-rise development has declined.